lj3954/quickemu-rs/README.md

 ## Installation

-This project is in early stages, so binaries are not available.
-To install, you must build the package from this source.
+Binary releases are available.
+Download one of the releases and extract it to a directory in your PATH, such as `~/.local/bin`.

-The only build dependency is rust.
-Many distros package the language, though the recommended way to install rust is through the [rustup](https://www.rust-lang.org/tools/install) script.
-After installing rust, you can build the project using cargo.
+Alternatively, you can build the project from source.
+After installing rust, build it with cargo.

 ```bash
 git clone https://github.com/lj3954/quickemu-rs.git